phetsims/qa/documentation/qa-book.md

 Voicing is a new accessibility feature developed by PhET.
 The feature produces speech that comes directly from the simulation instead of using third party screen reading software.
 The speech can describe objects within the simulation, contextual changes while the simulation changes, and hints that guide the user.
 Speech is driven by user interaction and you will hear spoken content as you focus and activate UI components with mouse and keyboard.
-By default, Voicing will be disabled but it can be enabled from the Preferences dialog.
+Because the speech only happens on interaction, the type of input (mouse/touch or keyboard/gesture) can determine what content is voiced and when it is voiced.
+For example, for keyoard users names of UI components (sliders, checkboxes, buttons, etc.) are delivered upon focus.
+For mouse and touch input you won't hear content voiced until you directly take an action by clicking or tapping the UI component.
+Mouse hover events never voice sim content.
+By default Voicing will be disabled but it can be enabled from the Preferences dialog.

 Voicing is independent from screen reader descriptions, and we expect that a user will not be using a screen reader while Voicing is enabled.
 Voicing and screen reader do not need to work well together in combination.